 Credit is a convenient way to gain access to money.
 It allows you to take advantage of certain benefits when cash is unavailable, but the money is costly.
-The interest on a personal loan can be as high as 30%, and depending on your credit score, some companies will charge you as much as 40% for funds borrowed on credit cards.
+The interest on a personal loan can be as high as 30 percent, and depending on your credit score, some companies will charge you as much as 40 percent for funds borrowed on credit cards.

 These interest payments have the potential of adding up to millions of dollars over time, money that could make you wealthy under a different set of circumstances.

 Before you are given the privilege to use any form of credit, lenders will evaluate your circumstances by a set of criteria known as the “four C’s” of credit.
 They are listed below: